 When you hear the word 'lithium', what do you think of?
 Maybe it reminds you of a Nirvana song.
 Or perhaps you know lithium as one of three elements that comprised the universe when it first formed billions of years ago.
 Lithium, a trace mineral your body requires, is all these things and so much more.

 Fun fact: the original recipe for the citrus soft drink 7-Up included lithium.
 When it first came out, the company called it “Bib-Label Lithiated Lemon-Lime Soda" (a mouthful!) and it went on sale two weeks before the 1929 stock market crash.
 7-Up outperformed 600 other citrus sodas on the market; people loved it because it elevated their moods.
 The company advertised that the soda "takes the ouch out of grouch!"

 Today's 7-Up no longer contains lithium, but we can still find low levels of this vital and mood-balancing nutrient in our food and water.
 It gets into our food and water because it occurs naturally in soil and stones around the world.

 Lithium is best known for uplifting mood, improving focus, and helping you respond to stress.
 Less well known is that lithium offers a host of other therapeutic benefits, many of which go far beyond your brain.

-What is Lithium?
+What Is Lithium?

-The Seven Health Benefits of Lithium
+The Health Benefits of Lithium

 1. Promotes Normal Brain Health